math264/AFCEC_LiDAR/Literature Review/Valuing Walkability.md

 + Supplements walkability measures with new data gathered from images.
 + Demonstrates application of computer vision in gathering street-level data.
 + Value of proximal amenities reliant on personal access to pedestrian infrastructure.

+**Walk Score**

++ Company that compiles Walk, Bike, and Transportation Scores and how they affect real estate prices
++ already sent them a request to access Lexington, KY shapefile